 Michigan Family Law Attorney

 Family law matters commonly involve a change in family structure and have long-lasting consequences for every family member.
 Common issues including divorce, spousal support, child custody, child support, paternity, parenting time and related issues.
-If you are thinking about filing for divorce, you should hire a knowledgeable attorney to protect your rights and ensure a fair settlement.
+If you live in Michigan and are thinking about filing for divorce, you should hire a knowledgeable attorney to protect your rights and ensure a fair settlement.
 Divorce settlements can be simple or complex depending on the facts of the marriage and the needs or requirements of the spouses.
 When children are involved, a divorce is more stressful and the needs of the children must be carefully considered to ensure an appropriate custody and support arrangement is entered.
 Post-judgment modifications are possible, but anyone facing a divorce should hire an attorney who can help you navigate the complexities of divorce, with or without children to understand and protect your rights.

 If you are facing a difficult family law situation, contact Michigan family law attorney Andrew Steiger for help.
 He can represent you in cases of divorce, property division, child custody, child support, paternity, prenuptial agreements, estate planning and related legal matters.
 He will provide you with cost effective solutions and strive for an efficient resolution to your legal problem whenever possible, and provide you with realistic expectations related to your legal matter.